m-durand/MSc_Thesis/README.md

-# Beer
+# Beer!

-[NOTE: while the README and the code are in English, the document is written in Spanish and the commits are a strange mix of both - depending on my caffeine level, mostly.
+_[NOTE: while the README and the code are in English, the document is written in Spanish and the commits are a strange mix of both - depending on my caffeine level, mostly.
 Trying to make the code accesible while complying to external language requirements has proven a massive challenge.
-Thank you for being patient!]
+Thank you for being patient!]_

-1. English -------------------------------------------------------------------------------
-Reinforcement learning applied to a model based on agents playing _The Beer Distribution Game_.
+**Reinforcement learning applied to a model based on agents playing _The Beer Distribution Game_.**

 The basic structure of this repository is:
 1. `aux_documents` contains documents for creating the consumer's demand, fields' supply, and a simple file showing that the explicit solution needs reiteration on itself.